solo-system/solo-system.github.io/device.md

 TODO: photo of Solo in the field.

-There is a lot of flexibility with the individual components of the Solo, so it can be tailored for your particular needs.
+There is a lot of flexibility with the individual components of the Solo, so it can be tailored to your particular needs.
 But here we will describe a typical configuration: the "Solo Basic".

 The Solo Basic records continuously for 5.5 days.
 It comprises a